instantOS/instantos.github.io/docs/instantwmctl.md

 See [WM Settings](wmsettings.md) and [Modes](modes.md) for how to define them.

+The built-in `placement` mode is visible in `mode list`, but `mode set placement` is rejected because entering it requires a focused tiled source and a validated destination set.
+Use `instantwmctl action begin_tree_placement`.

 ## Named actions

 `instantwmctl action --list` prints the actions exported by the current build.
 This is the most reliable way to inspect what can be called directly, because it comes from the same metadata that the parser uses.